TravelModellingGroup/Documentation/frabitztown_initial.rst

 At the bottom of the project page, click the button that is labelled "Create New Blank Model System".
 Enter "Frabitztown" here again, or another name of your choosing.
 Once you have chosen a name, click "OK" or press enter.
 A new model system will appear on the left hand side of the project page.
-There will be a small disclaimer warning that the model system requires additional setup -- this indicates that the model system is new and requires further setup to be in a runnable state.
+There will be a small disclaimer warning that the model system requires additional setup -- this indicates that the model system is new and requires further setup to be in a runnable / complete state.

 .. figure:: images/new_model_system.png
    :scale: 50 %